Syntax-Sculptor/ProcMonitor/README.md

 - Generating a boilerplate Makefile for me to modify.
 - Providing sample structs for test cases I provided so I do not manually type them out.
-- Converting some Samplebuffer structs into an array of bytes for various test cases.
+- Converting some SampleBuffer structs into an array of bytes for various test cases.